algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

     - VGA display (640x480) for game visuals.
     - 7-segment display for level indication.

-See the [system architecture diagram of the Go Board](./Images/Go_Board_V1.pdf) for more details.
+See the [system architecture diagram of the Go Board](./Images/Go_Board_V1.pdf)[^11] for more details.

 ## 3. Modules and Components

-While the game logic uses a 20x15 grid for movement calculations, the grid itself may not be displayed to the player in the final version, focusing instead on showing only the frog and vehicle sprites.
+While the game logic uses a 20x15 grid[^6] for movement calculations, the grid itself may not be displayed to the player in the final version, focusing instead on showing only the frog and vehicle sprites[^8].

 <img src="./Images/ModuleInteractionDiagram.png" style="height:500px">

 ### 3.1 VGA Controller
 - **Description**: Handles the VGA display, operating at a resolution of 640x480, with 512 color combinations.
 - **Grid layout**: Uses a 20x15 grid of cells, where each cell is 32x32 pixels.
-- **Sprite memory**: Stores frog and vehicle sprites in Block RAM.
+- **Sprite memory**: Stores frog and vehicle sprites in Block RAM[^1].
 - **Input**: Receives sprite data from Block RAM and control signals for rendering.
 - **Output**: Generates VGA signals to render the frog and vehicles on the screen.